Lapin0t/grothendieck-cern/README.md

 > where it is today, people also tried to expel evil spirits, the Devil.
 So it
 > was the same idea.
 I just wanted to cast a doubt, I just see it backwards.
 >
-> The third point is the question: should we work digital or analogic?
+> The third point is the question: should we use digital or analog data?
 It's a
 > question we ask ourselves at every level.
 By digital is meant binary, yes or
 > no, and this is currently very fashionable.
 Maybe we can say that this idea
-> came from ancient philosophy, passing through mathematical language.
-Let's go
+> came from ancient philosophy and infused mathematical language.
+Let's go for
-> for the other one, the continuous scale, which you preferred before---but I
+> the other one, the analog, continuous scale, which you prefered before; but I
-> wouldn't say that it's a vice that's due to mathematics alone, I would say
+> wouldn't say that prevalence of digital thinking is a vice that's due to
-> that it may have inherited it from the past.
+> mathematics alone, I would say that mathematics may have inherited it from
+> the past.

 Bourbaki is not the originator of mathematics.
 Bourbaki traces it back to the Greek mathematicians, let's say from Pythagoras onwards.
 So it's already a very